Not sure which macrame cord to use in your first project? Then have a look at this Ultimate Macrame Cord Guide for Beginners.

 1. Single-Strand Macrame Cord

-Single-strand macrame cord is made from soft fibres twisted into one smooth strand.
+Single-strand macrame cord is made from soft fibers twisted into one smooth strand.
 It feels soft and flexible, making it easy to work with.
 Perfect for projects that include fringe, tassels, or feather designs.

 2. 3-Ply Twisted Cord